Data to support local government’s cultural development work:

 CDN has been working to develop a schema of data about local government’s cultural development work, with the National Local Government Cultural Forum and MAV’s Arts and Culture Committee.
 This dataset is intended to assist councils to document and assess their own work, reflect on progress over time, and also, where councils wish, to compare with like councils on issues of interest.

-The use of agreed set of data for councils could also contribute to larger initiatives, such the National Local Government Cultural Forum’s representation of local government’s cultural development work nationally and the Australia Council for the Arts’ Art Nation report.
+The use of agreed set of data for councils will also contribute to larger initiatives, such as the National Local Government Cultural Forum’s representation of local government’s cultural development work nationally.

 - inputs (resources): what is invested in infrastructure, staffing, grants, etc.,